Nizarel/DevOps_DevSecOps/Scenarios/StaticCodeAnalysis/SonarCloud.md

 # SonarCloud

 SonarCloud offers static code analysis with their cloud-based software as a service product.
-It is easy to set up a CI/CD pipeline with PR validation with SonarCloud in Azure DevOps.
+A CI pipeline for Azure DevOps can be found [here](../../pipelines/StaticCodeAnalysis/SonarCloud.yml).

 SonarCloud recommends that the workflow uses pull requests to control changes, which can be configured to validate the code.